PurpurMC/PurpurDocs/docs/Configuration.md

     - **description**: Ender chests should have 6 rows of inventory space
 * use-permissions-for-rows
     - **default**: false
-    - **description**: Use permission nodes to determine the number of rows. `six-rows` MUST be enabled for this to work.
+    - **description**: Use permission nodes to determine the number of rows.
+Default row number is six.
+Apply lower permission to limit them. `six-rows` MUST be enabled for this to work.

 <table>
     <thead>